Port Hills Fire

 The Port Hills fire began on Monday 13 February, and expanded significantly on Wednesday 15 February - eventually extending over an area of 1,645 hectares with a perimeter of 51 kilometres.

 A State of Emergency was in place from Wednesday 15 February to Wednesday 1 March.
-The emergency operations centre at Selwyn District Council was stood down from Friday 10 March, with fire authorities confident the fire was substantially under control.
-Control of the fire operation reverted to Selwyn District Council and DOC.
+The emergency operations centre at Selwyn District Council was stood down from Friday 10 March, and control of the fire operation reverted to Selwyn District Council and DOC.

 More information on the fires and updates on the recovery programme in Christchurch and Selwyn are available at Christchurch City Council's website.